£11.25 £12.50

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Unbranded vintage stem, most likely in production during the 1950s.
-Made from steel and weighing in at 371 grams.
+Unbranded vintage left crank arm, most likely in production from the 1950s to the 1960s.
+Made from steel and weighing in at 310 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO